microsoft/msix-packaging/README.md

 ----

 If you are using Visual Studio 2017 and you run into errors about not being able to find the v140 toolset, then 1st:

- Install the Microsoft Build Tools (https://chocolatey.org/packages/microsoft-build-tools) start -> visual studio installer -> Visual Studio Build Tools 2017, enable the 2014 toolset close, then re-open the solution.
+step 1: Install the Microsoft Build Tools (https://chocolatey.org/packages/microsoft-build-tools)

+step 2: start -> visual studio installer -> Visual Studio Build Tools 2017, enable the 2014 toolset

+step 3: close, then re-open the solution.

 INSTALLATION
 ------------